Obama to send 1,500 more troops to Iraq as campaign expands

 The Pentagon said it planned to establish several sites across the country to train nine Iraqi army brigades and three brigades of Kurdish Peshmerga fighters.
 They would be set up in northern, western and southern Iraq.

-Kirby said the training would focus on tasks such as battlefield leadership, tactical organization, logistics and intelligence matters.

-The remaining 630 or so American forces would help establish "advise and assist" operations centers, adding to similar centers in existence in Baghdad and Arbil.
+The U.S. military would also establish "advise and assist" operations centers, adding to similar centers in existence in Baghdad and Arbil.

-Kirby said many of the additional American troops would be dedicated to securing bases where training and advising would take place and cautioned that American troops still face risks.

 FIGHTING IN ANBAR PROVINCE

-Officials said one location to which military advisers would soon travel was western Anbar province, bordering Syria, where Islamic State fighters are on the offensive.
+Officials said one location to which military advisors would soon travel was western Anbar province, bordering Syria, where Islamic State fighters are on the offensive.

 Iraq's main military divisions in Anbar have been hit hard.
 At least 6,000 Iraqi soldiers were killed through June and double that number have deserted, according to medical and diplomatic sources.